asif4318/Rust-SDL2-Connect-4/README.md

 This project is my first time using Rust and is intended to be a personal learning experience.

-- First game to be implemented with this engine will be connect 4
+- First game to be implemented with this engine will be Connect 4.